steveya/steveya.github.io/_posts/2025-12-21-signature-method-2.md

 Once the path representation contains the information the target depends on via appropriate augmentation, linear functionals of truncated signatures can approximate a broad class of continuous path-dependent maps.
 Many rolling statistics and economically meaningful targets depend on first and second moments, time normalization, and ordered interactions; augmentations such as time and lead–lag make these ingredients appear in low-order signature coordinates.

 ## What's Next
-In the next post, we will introduce **Chen’s Identity** and work through a few more examples of the “universality + augmentation” design pattern.
+In the next post, we will work through a few more examples of the “universality + augmentation” design pattern.
 A useful point to keep in mind is that many familiar rolling statistics—-such as the sample mean and sample variance—-ignore time ordering, yet they can still be **represented exactly** (after the right augmentation) as **linear functionals of signatures**.
 This is not because signatures are “just another way to compute the same statistics,” but because those statistics sit inside a much richer feature algebra.

 Once we can reproduce the usual symmetric summaries as low-order special cases, the real value becomes clearer: signatures also encode ordered and asymmetric interaction patterns-—the kinds of effects that standard rolling features struggle to express without extensive hand-crafting.